 Machine guards are your first line of defense against injuries caused by the operation of any kind of machinery.
 OSHA regulations require guarding anywhere there is a danger of having any body part come in contact with a moving part.
+EH&S has created a training to assist you in this job activity.

 There are five general types of safeguards that are permitted to be used: